 We may ask you for ad-hoc reports on your grant.
-This may be to provide an update on progress, or any significant delays or difficulties in completing the grant activity or project.
+This may be to provide an update on progress, or any significant delays or difficulties in completing the grant activity or project, or to demonstrate that payments have been made to suppliers and artists.
+We will require you to respond in writing.